Lester Piggott: Later life

-Personal life
+Personal life and death

 Piggott was married to Susan Armstrong.
 They married at St. Mark's church, North Audley Street, London, in 1960.
 Her father, Sam Armstrong, and her brother, Robert Armstrong, were both racehorse trainers.
 They had two daughters, Maureen, an ex-eventer (married to Derby-winning trainer William Haggas) and Tracy (a sports presenter on Irish television station RTÉ).
 He also had a son, Jamie, also a jockey, from a relationship with Anna Ludlow.

 Piggott was partially deaf and had a minor speech impediment.
 He was also known for his dry wit, despite a reputation for being taciturn.
 For example, when asked by a reporter, after Karabas had won the 1969 Washington International, when he thought he would win, Piggott replied "about two weeks ago".
 Allegedly when asked by a stable employee for a £1 gratuity, Piggott motioned to the employee to speak into his "good ear", at which point the employee increased the request to £2.
 Piggott responded with "try the other ear again".
 On being asked by a young girl serving him with ice cream if he was soul singer Wilson Pickett, he said "yes".

-Death

-Piggott died in hospital in Geneva, Switzerland, on 29 May 2022, at the age of 86.
+Piggott died at a hospital in Geneva, Switzerland, on 29 May 2022, aged 86.